Tears On Greenstone – Roimata Pounamu is the largest Jade (Nephrite) structure in the Southern Hemisphere

 The entire position was evacuated after terrible casualties to both sides in the eight months of fighting.
 The New Zealand casualty rate was 87% of the soldiers who fought.
 Far from being inferior soldiers, the New Zealand and Australian troops proved themselves to be some of the best fighting soldiers in the Empire.
 The day of the landings, Anzac Day, 25 April has become the day of remembrance for Australian and New Zealand casualties of war.

 The New Zealand Infantry Division was sent to Belgium where they moved into the trenches opposite the Germans.
-They fought in many of the major battles in Belgium and France including the First Somme, Third Ypres (Passchendaele), Messines, and and Second Somme.
+They fought in many of the major battles in Belgium and France including the First Somme, Third Ypres (Passchendaele), Messines, and the Second Somme.

 The dominant weapon of World War I was the artillery gun.
 The 18 Pounder was the standard light British and New Zealand Field Artillery piece of WW I. The other weapon which contributed to the stalemate of trench warfare was the machine gun.

-The troops would spend eight days in a trench like this in really appalling conditions.
+The troops would spend eight days in a trench like this in truly appalling conditions.
 They would then spend the next eight days in billets behind the lines before moving back into the trenches again.